psanders/dummyauth/README.md

 ## Testing

-Use BloomRPC or postman to test the service.
 Use the following information for testing:

 _GRPC Request_